NotDaniHere/chattix/README.md

-# The original Rells project continued and maintained (CLI).
+# The new Rells project.
-An even stronger project and higher ambition alongside insane goals compared to the previous one.
+An even stronger project, higher ambition alongside insane goals compared to the previous one.

+Old CLI version still maintained.